Smengerl/awtrix_frame/README.md

 Remarks on printer settings:
 - All printed parts designed for PETG besides for the anti-slip pads (TPU) or the diffusor (worked best on PLA).
 - Best experience on my printer was to print the part in the direction as shown in the thumbnails
+- I used 20% Gyroid infill and hilbert curve first/top layers
 - no supports needed unless explicitely noted
 - Using fuzzy skin for all outside walls creates a nice look
 - No rafts/brim etc. reguired for any model.